albertzak/open/2023-11-03-dc-res-talk-replrepl/readme.md

 ![mock up slides animation showing the proposed repl interactions of querying live values across a distributed system and inlining them in code](./2023-11-03-replrepl.gif)

-slide notes for a talk i prepared but didn't give.
+[slides](./2023-11-03-replrepl.pdf) and notes for a talk i prepared but didn't give.

-was planned at dc-res seminar @ TU Wien for 2023-11-03.

 this is the first scrappy draft of these self-rewriting question mark query macros/expressions (though they didn't have that name back then).

 what i called "tickets" i don't think are a good idea, you'd just inline-def to further inspect a value.

+talk was planned for the dc-res seminar @ TU Wien on 2023-11-03.

 # REPLs - Asynchronous, Distributed, Multiplexed